rodrigodadam/weather-app-cli/README.md

 ### Existing Features

 This project is well-structured to work efficiently.
-The project has a simple data validation that check if the City and Country match to give a correct weather information based in the API service data store.
+This project has 2 types of validation, one is REGEX validation, used before the input data goes to the endpoint avoiding code injection.
+Also the second is a data validation that checks if the City and Country match to give correct weather information based in the API service data store.
-This project has also a REGEX validation to avoid the user inject ane spectial character into th program.

 ### Features Left To Implement

-Refactor the project to OOP principles
-Refactor the project to SOLID principles

-Insert a pop up to give confirmation about the message sent.
+Insert a option to the client choice the weather forecast for the next days.
-Change to official D Group Database after aprovation.
-Insert a new field with a list of all produts that D Group sells.

 <div align="right"><a href="#top">🔝</a></div>